 JUNTOS Collective is a 501(c)3 non-profit organization that uses dance to develop leadership and community building in underserved areas.
 JUNTOS works with university volunteers, providing dance workshops and dance performances from professional and pre-professional dance volunteers in select communities nationally and internationally.
 Each year, JUNTOS works with numerous organizations in Boston, New York, San Francisco and internationally in Guatemala, Mexico, and Nicaragua.
 We collaborate with organizations such as orphanages, public hospitals, retirement homes, centers for HIV+ children, homeless shelters, and more.
 Volunteer programming is open to select university dance BFA students.

 JUNTOS was founded in 2008 by Ailey/Fordham BFA student Joanna Poz-Molesky.
 Originally intended for a one-time international trip to Mexico in 2009, JUNTOS quickly expanded to an organization bridging performance, community outreach, and intercultural exchange.
 Today, JUNTOS conducts three programs from one-day outreach opportunities to year-long leadership work.
 JUNTOS continues growing each year: outreach trips, artists involved, collaborators, and workshops among many more aspects.

 JUNTOS cultivates international community through shared dance experiences.
-Our professional college dancers volunteer and invest in our programs to provide dance opportunities to underserved communities.
+Our professional and pre-professional dancer volunteers invest in our programs to provide dance opportunities to underserved communities.
 Working primarily with Latin-American based organizations, JUNTOS uses the art of movement to inspire confidence, self-esteem, and collaboration.

 JUNTOS aims to provide all participants with tools to explore the capacities of their creative expression of dance in a safe space that fosters individuality, diversity and unity.